IdrissRio/IntraJ-LSP/README.md

 # Other IntraJ's Use Cases
 ## Use IntraJ as a standalone tool
-To use IntraJ as a standalone tool, visit the [IntraJ repository](https://github.com/lu-cs-sde/IntraJ) and follow the instructions.
+To use IntraJ as a standalone tool, visit the [IntraJ repository](https://github.com/lu-cs-sde/IntraJ) and follow the instructions in the [README.md](https://github.com/lu-cs-sde/IntraJ/README.md) .

 ## Integration of IntraJ in CodeProber
 To use IntraJ in CodeProber, visit the following [webpage](https://zenodo.org/record/7185243) and follow